 Select the system drive (C:) in the drive selection.
 If your system only has one drive, this step will be skipped.

 In the next window, click on ‘Clean up system files’ and wait until the process is complete.

 Now select the system files you would like to delete.
 Click on ‘OK’ to delete the selected files.
 This process may take a few minutes, depending on how much storage space is freed up.

 WinSxS is a system folder in Windows.
 That’s why it’s located on the system partition.
 WinSxS stands for ‘Windows Side by Side’, which is a good description of the folder’s purpose since the different versions of files are stored together, side by side.
 The folder is also called the component store.
 It primarily contains system files and can be several gigabytes in size.

 The WinSxS folder stores the necessary files for system recovery.
 Specifically, it allows for the following applications:

-- Enabling and disabling functions while Windows is running: Some Windows features, such as the virtualisation solution Hyper-V and the corresponding sandbox system, can be enabled without having to be installed separately.
+- Enabling and disabling functions while Windows is running, Hyper-V and the corresponding sandbox system, can be enabled without having to be installed separately.
 The necessary files can also be found in this location.